 Although HMRC is very specific about the types of uniform or workwear that qualify for treatment under uniform tax, a number of cases have ended up in court as there are grey areas within HMRC’s definition.

 However, there are clear examples that will not meet HMRC’s criteria.
-For example, if an employee is required to wear clothing in a specific colour, such as a blue shirt or dress matching corporate colours, that would not qualify.
+For example, if an employee is required to wear clothing in a specific colour.
+For example, a blue shirt or dress matching corporate colours, would not qualify.

 If an employee only wears a suit or tie at work, that would not meet HMRC’s criteria.
 If builders working for a company wear their own unbranded clothing on site, they cannot claim for cleaning, repairing or replacing it.

-If you provide staff clothing, uniforms or workwear to your employees, you have a number of tax, National Insurance and reporting obligations related to the expenditure.
+Do you provide staff clothing, uniforms or workwear to your employees?
+Then you'll have a number of tax, National Insurance and reporting obligations related to the expenditure.

-You must report any expenditure made by the business if you purchase, lend, clean or repair qualifying staff clothing to HMRC.
+You must report expenditures made by the business if you purchase, lend, clean or repair qualifying staff clothing to HMRC.
 Use form P11D to report the expenditure as benefits to the employee.

-However, if employees buy their own qualifying staff clothing and you reimburse them, your expenditure is covered by an HMRC exemption and you do not have to report it.
+However, if employees buy their own qualifying staff clothing and you reimburse them, your expenditure is covered by an HMRC exemption.
+If this is the case you do not have to report it.

 Click here to download and print form P11D.